 Each sample value is represented by one or more bits which may be encoded using various established schemes.
 The value quantization should reflect the number of bits required to express all quantization levels, being rounded up when the number of quantization levels is not a power of two (i.e. three-level quantization requires two bits).

-The value packedbits represents the total number of bits occupied by the collection of samples contained in a chunk (the chunk is a segment of data packed in one of the unsigned integer standards, a more accurate description of the chunk is given in section 6.2.8) in the stream where:
+The value packedbits represents the total number of bits occupied by the collection of samples contained in a chunk (the chunk is a segment of data packed in one of the unsigned integer standards, a more detailed description of a chunk is given in section 6.2.8) in the stream where:

 packedbits ≥ ratefactor × quantization,